jbryer/DTedit/README.md

 Typically these functions would interact with a database.
 As written here, the data would be lost between shiny sessions.

+While `olddata` will contain values as contained in the original `data.frame`, the values returned in `data` are limited to values that can be returned by the `shiny` widgets underlying the `input.types`.
+For example, the `textInput` can return an empty string, but cannot return `NA`.

 2. Create the `dtedit` object within your `server` function.

 ```r